 The specific circumstances for a “greater-than-minor” determination.

 2. The second part should include the specific basis for the determination of the significance (severity level) of the finding so the reader can independently arrive at the same conclusion.
-The second part of the analysis section should describe the logic for determining the severity level, including reference to the Enforcement Policy , as applicable.
+The second part of the analysis section should describe the logic for determining the severity level, including reference to the Enforcement Policy sections, as applicable.

-3. The third part of the analysis section should include the basis for assigning, or not assigning, the construction component aspect, if applicable.
+3. The third part of the analysis section should include the basis for assigning, or not assigning, the construction cross-cutting component aspect, if applicable.
 Specifically:

-• If the finding has a construction component aspect, inspectors shall specify which Construction cross-cutting area component was selected and briefly state the construction component aspect.
-Additional information is necessary to explain how the selected construction component aspect is applicable to the specific circumstances of the finding.
-The inspectors shall also include the corresponding alphanumeric identifier (paragraph number, e.g. A.3(a)) from Appendix F for the construction component aspect;
+• If the finding has a construction cross-cutting component aspect, inspectors shall specify which Construction cross-cutting area component was selected and briefly state the construction cross-cutting component aspect.
+Additional information is necessary to explain how the selected construction cross-cutting component aspect is applicable to the specific circumstances of the finding.
+The inspectors shall also include the corresponding alphanumeric identifier (paragraph number, e.g. A.3(a)) from Appendix F for the construction cross-cutting component aspect;

-• If it was determined the finding does not have a construction component aspect, the analysis section must include a statement briefly stating the reason for not assigning a construction component aspect; and
+• If it was determined the finding does not have a construction cross-cutting component aspect, the analysis section must include a statement briefly stating the reason for not assigning a construction cross-cutting component aspect; and

-• If the licensee provides new information after the inspection report is issued, this information will be assessed to determine if a change in the original construction component aspect of the finding is appropriate.
+• If the licensee provides new information after the inspection report is issued, this information will be assessed to determine if a change in the original construction cross-cutting component aspect of the finding is appropriate.

 c.
 Enforcement.
 Describe the applicable enforcement action for the finding.
 Findings found or reviewed during inspections are documented in accordance with the NRC Enforcement Policy and the guidance provided below.
 The enforcement discussion and subsequent enforcement action must be consistent with the significance determination.